Introduction

 This bone can be moved and scaled just like an object.

-We will use this first bone as the spine, so move it to the waist and adjust its size.
+We will use this first bone as the spine.
+Hence, we will move it to the waist and adjust its size.

-Most deformed characters and animal characters of about the third scale have one or two spines.
-In this case, I used two, so I adjusted the size to about half of the upper body.
+Most deformed and animal characters of about the third scale have one or two spines.
+In this case, I am using two, so I will adjust the size to about half of the upper body.

 Then, set the bones.
-In the current state, the bones are only visible in the wireframe view.
+In this current state, the bones are only visible in the wireframe view.

 To make them visible in solid view, check “In Front” under “Viewport Display” in the Armature tab on the right menu.